TechLabs-Ruhr/Food-price-forecast/README.md

 # Outlook
 * The code includes custom transformers and a preprocessing pipeline for handling weather data (temperature and precipitation) for Germany.
 This part of the code may be extended or modified for other countries.
 * The code currently supports the XGBoost regressor model.
-In the future, it can be extended to include other machine learning models such as sktime or LSTM.
+In the future, it can be extended to include other machine learning models such as sktime or LSTM, which were also tested and can be found in the repository.
+They were not yet added to the pipeline.
 * The code is currently set up for only a univariate prediction.
-A multivariate time series prediction may be aded.
+A multivariate time series prediction may be added.
 * Presently there is no option to grid search for hyperparameter tuning.
-This may be added in the future
+We tested this method in combination with the LSTM-Model but it is not yet part of the pipeline.